 \subsection{End-To-End Edge Vision}

-The design and deployment of neural networks for edge devices has attracted increasing attention in recent years \cite{Capogrosso2024b}.
-Approaches typically balance model accuracy, computational efficiency, and hardware constraints and often rely on hardware-friendly operations, such as convolution micro-factorizations and lightweight network designs, which can be accelerated on embedded platforms.
+The design and deployment of neural networks for edge devices have attracted increasing attention in recent years \cite{Capogrosso2024b}.
+Approaches typically balance model accuracy, computational efficiency, and hardware constraints.
+Consequently, they often rely on hardware-friendly operations (such as convolution micro-factorizations and lightweight network designs) that can be accelerated on embedded platforms.